How to Communicate With Empathy During the Coronavirus Crisis | Coronavirus Series

 Rent the Runway expertly handled the emerging situation by providing fact-backed updates based on customer inquiry to inform subscribers on a need-to-know basis, rather than oversharing obvious or insignificant information.

-For many brands, the best course of action has been to close physical retail locations to limit in-person interactions between staff and other shoppers.
+Businesses across the country that are considered non-essential have been forced to close physical retail locations to limit in-person interactions between staff and other shoppers.

 Glossier was one of the first direct-to-consumer (DTC) companies with a retail location to announce they would be closing their storefronts.
 Other brands including Patagonia, Allbirds, Artizia, Everlane, Benefit, Madewell, and many others have followed suit in an effort to reduce the risk of large social gatherings.